In this article, we discuss what a first aider is and employers’ responsibilities for first aiders.

-The HSE website notes that the appointed first aider does not need to have specific first aid training to undertake this role - just to be made aware of the arrangement that are in place at the workplace.
+The HSE website notes that the appointed first aider does not need to have specific first aid training to undertake this role – just to be made aware of the arrangements that are in place at the workplace.

 However, the HSE also says that ‘workplaces where there are more significant health and safety risks are more likely to need a trained first-aider.’

 This HSE checklist will help you decide what is best for your business.
 Here, you will see a series of points to consider which will allow you to make a decision on levels of provision.

 #1.
 Consider your workplace and what type of hazards you could come across

 This will be the difference between having a full first aider or just having an appointed person.
 Most workplaces will have equipment or processes that could cause accidents that would need immediate first aid treatment – the guidance asks if you understand what could happen and then evaluate whether or not the appointed person could deal with that situation, or does it need someone with more in-depth knowledge and training?